garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/train.md

 <ImageCaption
  url="/images/t1k/slides_076.png"
- alt=""
- imagewidth="w-100"
+ alt="We believe in starting with people, then figuring out a value proposition, and finally coming up with ideas to solve this specific problem—rather than the other way around.
+In this model, you are not the genius behind the idea or its owner, but rather a midwife helping to bring it to life." imagewidth="w-100"
  >

- *We believe in starting with people, then figuring out a value proposition, and finally coming up with ideas to solve this specific problem—rather than the other way around.
-In this model, you are not the genius behind the idea or its owner, but rather a midwife helping to bring it to life.*
+ *This reframe has been a helpful one for our students; there's so much media promoting the lone creative genius myth out there for designers!*

  </ImageCaption>